Rajaul-Islam/demo-transaction-api-jmeter/README.md

 ## About this project:
 ### This is A Simple API Load Testing Project Where I try to t find Out The Real capability of the server by giving load with some action like 5000 user try to register at the same time.
 After that, I have done all the assertion points to do the API Automation and then generate the HTML Report.
 Finally, I have generated report using Newman.

-## Tools & Technology used:
-- postman
-- newman
--
 ## Tools Used
 - Jmeter